AzureMediaCognitiveDemos/Video-OCR-Search-Python/README.md

 # (3) Parse and extract text from the webvtt file obtained in (2) and upload them onto Azure Search
 ./run-batch OCR_MP ../demo/azuresubs/video/TransferanAzuresubscriptionJP.mp4 azuresubs ../demo/azuresubs
 ```

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/AzureMediaCognitiveDemos/Video-OCR-Search.